MENU

 First Peoples' Gathering House

-“Longhouses are sacred places in our communities where teaching, learning, ceremony and protocols are upheld and practiced and are at the centre of our Indigenous cultures, now we will have such a place at SFU," says Johnston.
+“Longhouses are sacred places in our communities where teaching, learning, ceremony, and protocols are upheld and practiced and are at the centre of our Indigenous cultures.
+Now we will have such a place at SFU," says Johnston.

-Marcia Guno, former director of the Indigenous Student Centre, says that the Gathering House will play a significant role in the university community.
+Marcia Guno, former director of the Indigenous Student Centre, says the Gathering House will play a significant role in the university community.
 “As an important campus space that recognizes and honours Indigenous peoples, it will enrich our campus, it will enrich our community, and it will enrich awareness about Indigenous peoples and history in Canada."

-Removal of colonial art and making room for Indigenous art and culture
+Making room for Indigenous art and culture

 Susan Point, Written in The Earth (2000).
 On long-term loan to SFU Art Collection from Salish Weave